mainmatter/mainmatter.com/blog/_posts/2018-07-24-from-spa-to-pwa.md

 After the service worker is installed and activated, it starts receiving _"fetch"_ events whenever the browser makes a request for any remote resource.
-This is the relevant event that we need to listen for in order to make sure the PWA can start up successfully if the network is down.
-In the case of an SPA where there only is one HTML document that is `index.html`, this is as easy as always serving that when the original request fails:
+This is the relevant event that we need to listen for in order to make sure the PWA can start up successfully if the device is offline.
+In the case of an SPA where there only is one HTML document (which is `index.html`), this is as easy as always serving that from the service worker's cache when the original request fails:

 ```js
 self.addEventListener('fetch', function(event) {